alicebob/sqlittle/README.md

 the API might still change.

 TODOs:
-- deal with DESC indexes
-- deal with collate functions somehow
+- deal with collate functions
 - the table and index definitions SQL parser is not finished enough
 - add some more databases found in the wild to sqlittle-ci
 - add a helper to find indexes.
 That would be especially useful for the `sqlite_autoindex_...` indexes
 - optimize loading when all requested columns are available in the index
+- expose the locking so you can do bigger read transactions
-- IndexedSelectCmd()
+- IndexedSelectRange()

 # &c.